lukejagodzinski/meteor-astronomy-docs/docs/writing_behaviors.md

 - `options` - an object with behavior options (if any) and default values
 - `createSchemaDefinition` - a function that should return a schema definition that would be used in the `Class.extend()` method.

-We will discuss each property in details.
+We will discuss each property in detail.

 **Behavior name**